Do I need a survey?

 How does the survey process work?

 You instruct us.
-We arrange access within 2-3 days following instruction and update you when the inspection is confirmed.
+We will contact the estate agents to arrange access and update you when the inspection is confirmed.
 Following the inspection, if required, we can give you an overview on the telephone.
-Your report will be issued within 5 working days following the inspection and sent by email and post.
+Your report will be issued within 5-7 working days following the inspection and sent by email.
+A posted copy is available on request.
 We understand you may have queries after receiving your report, you are of course welcome to call us and discuss the findings of the report.

 Why choose Easton Bevins for a survey?